Honest & Authentic Financial Guidance Face Your Future with Confidence CLICK TO GET IN TOUCH

 • A trustee will be appointed to oversee your Chapter 7 or Chapter 13 case.
 However, this is optional when filing for Chapter 11.

 Every bankruptcy case is unique.
-To ensure that you are making informed decisions, you should consult with an experienced attorney to help review your case and examine your financial situation.
+To make sure that you are making informed decisions, you should consult with an experienced bankruptcy attorney to help review your case and examine your financial situation.

 Choose an Experienced Bankruptcy Attorney

-If you're going through financial adversity and thinking about filing for bankruptcy, contact my firm — Swindell Law Firm — today to schedule a free consultation.
-I can offer you the legal counsel, support, and assistance you need to make decisions in your situation.
-My firm serves clients in Amarillo, and the Texas panhandle, including Borger, Pampa, Hereford, and Dumas, Texas.
+If you're going through financial adversity and thinking about filing for bankruptcy, contact our firm — Swindell & Associates, PC — today to schedule a free consultation.
+We can offer you the legal counsel, support, and assistance you need to make decisions in your situation.
+Our firm serves clients in Amarillo and the Texas Panhandle, including Borger, Pampa, Hereford, and Dumas, Texas.
+Reach out to us today.